bquast/bquast.github.io/_posts/2015-11-24-rnn-from-scratch-in-R.md

 	1 / (1+exp(-x))
 ```

-Next we definte a function that takes the output of the logistic sigmoid function (which we called `sigmoid`) and takes its derivative.
+Next, we definte a function that takes the output of the logistic sigmoid function (which we called `sigmoid`) and takes its derivative.
 We will call this second function `sigmoid_out_to_derivate`.

 ```